Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT23/README.md

 4. **Lack of Transparency in Asset Transactions:**
 Users cannot trace the full transaction history of an asset (creation, transfer, resale).
 This creates distrust and enables fraudulent trading activities.

-To address these limitations, this project proposes the integration of blockchain technology to establish a decentralized, tamper-proof digital ownership system for content and in-game assets.
-By utilizing smart contracts deployed on a blockchain, ownership information such as asset ID, content hash (SHA-256 or Keccak-256), current owner’s wallet address, and timestamp of registration can be recorded immutably on the ledger.
+To address these limitations, this project proposes the integration of blockchain to establish a decentralized, tamper-proof digital ownership system for content and in-game assets.
+By utilizing smart contracts deployed on a blockchain, ownership information such as asset ID, content hash , current owner’s wallet address, and timestamp of registration can be recorded immutably on the ledger.

 **This enables:**
 **Proof of existence:** content authenticity can be verified through hash comparison.